Doing Business In South Africa

 Numerous meeting breaks with snacks and drinks are of great importance in South Africa.

 By the way, the status of a business meeting is often measured by the food being served.
 It is imperative for South Africans that their physical well-being is taken care of.

 The many breaks will also be for small talk about sports and family – just don’t mention anything too personal! – or to deepen business contacts and chat about the topics of the meeting in a relaxed atmosphere.

 South Africans are relationship-oriented in business life.
 Critical words have a very negative effect on them, as they quickly endanger the good personal relationship between business partners or colleagues.
-Therefore, you should learn more about business communication in South Africa by watching some of our new expert videos!
+Therefore, you should learn more about business communication in South Africa!

 - Initiating Business

 - Negotiation Skills